zio/zio/docs/datatypes/stream/zchannel.md

 // Output: (Chunk(1,2,3),())
 ```

+### `ZChannel.read*`

-4. **ZChannel.readXYZ**— Create a channel that reads elements from the input port and returns that as a done value:
+Create a channel that reads elements from the input port and returns that as a done value:

 Let's start with the simplest read operation, `ZChannel.read`: